 Increasing the number of neighbors when using automatic Radius can dramatically increase the time required for the computation.
 With zero neighbors, the computation takes about 29 seconds on a Ryzen 9 3900x (24 hypercore) CPU.
 Changing that to 2 neighbors without manually specifying the Radius to some number other than 0 (that is, not automatic) can take many minutes.
 See the discussion in the Notes section at the end of this topic.

 The Result destination for Interpolation operations is always New Table, meaning to create a new table and a new image to visualize the tiles in the new table.
-We enter bbmesa Kriged terrain as the name of the New image, and bbmesa Kriged terrain Table as the name of the New table.
+We enter bbmesa Kriged terrain as the name of the New image.
+As we enter the name for the drawing, the pane will automatically fill in an analogous name for the table.
+We can change that if we like.
 We can use whatever names we want, but it makes sense to use names that will later remind us what those components are supposed to be.

 If we would like to see a preview, we press the Preview button.

 The preview shows the proposed result in shades of blue preview color, with a blue preview caption bar displayed at the top of the window giving the name of the template used for the preview.